IngridPuppet/uni2grow-digital-invoicing-dash/README.md

 ## Synopsis

-As part of a coding interview at Uni2Grow Cameroun SARL, this project builds a React app that peers with a Spring Boot REST API for the purpose of digital invoicing.
+As part of a coding interview at Uni2Grow Cameroun SARL, this project builds a React app that pairs with a Spring Boot REST API for the purpose of digital invoicing.

 ## Guide